sst/guide/_chapters/cross-stack-references-in-serverless.md

 - Cross-stack references only apply within the same region.
 - The name needs to be unique for a given region in an AWS account.

 A reference is created when one stack creates a CloudFormation export and another imports it.
-So for example, our `DynamoDBStack.js` might export the name of our DynamoDB table, and our `notes-api` might import it.
+So for example, our `DynamoDBStack.js` is exporting the name of our DynamoDB table, and our `notes-api` service is importing it.
 Once the reference has been created, you cannot remove the DynamoDB stack without first removing the stack that is referencing it (the `notes-api`).

 The above relationship between two stacks means that they need to be deployed and removed in a specific order.
 We'll be looking at this later.